Louise Boursier: Observations diverses vol. III (1626)

+Recueil de secrets (1635)

 One year before her death, and only because of the persistent urging of her publisher, Bourgeois published Recueil de secrets, a book of remedies.
 Her reluctance to publish stemmed from her concern about including recipes for certain remedies that she had been keeping secret in order to pass them on to her daughter, Antoinette, who was also a midwife.
-The publisher wrote, “The only thing that kept her from bowing to my prayers for a long time was the consideration of her daughter, who had embraced her profession, which she feared to harm.
-Finally recognizing that she had acquired by her skill and great judgment, such a reputation, that she [her daughter] was henceforth quite recommendable in herself, without her needing to be so by her mother’s secrets, gave me this manuscript.”
+The publisher wrote, "The only thing that kept her from bowing to my prayers for a long time was the consideration of her daughter, who had embraced her profession, which she feared to harm.
+Finally recognizing that she had acquired by her skill and great judgment, such a reputation, that she [her daughter] was henceforth quite recommendable in herself, without her needing to be so by her mother’s secrets, gave me this manuscript."

+Death

 Bourgeois died on 20 December 1636.
 She was buried with her ancestors, who lived outside of Paris, rather than with her husband, whose grave was in the city.